The Way You Make Me Feel: Background and composition

 "The Way You Make Me Feel" has been featured on multiple greatest hits and compilation albums by Jackson since the song's release, including the first disc of Jackson's two-disc compilation album HIStory: Past, Present and Future, Book I in 1995, Jackson's greatest hits album Number Ones in 2003, and the This Is It compilation album in 2009.

 Musically, "The Way You Make Me Feel" is a pop and R&B song composed of blues harmonies.
 Jackson's vocal range on the recording spans from B3 to A5.
-The song is played in the key of E major.